Raykosan/ComfyUI_RaykoStudio/README.md

 <img width="372" height="416" alt="Screenshot_3" src="https://github.com/user-attachments/assets/ab1681d0-0276-4ef6-a34d-56f181661034" />

 ### 🪛 Usage
-Click on the color window, select the color with the cursor on the palette, or click the picker icon and select a color anywhere on the monitor.
+Click on the color window, select the color with the cursor on the palette, or click the pipette icon and select a color anywhere on the monitor.
 A HEX of this color will appear in the text field, which you can copy to the clipboard.

 ---